ikenna/AcmePetSupplies/discovery.md

 3. An affiliate's store.

 # Digital capabilities
-- Browse for pet products
+- Browse for pet products in the Acme catalog.
+(MVP)
-- Search for pet products
+- Search for pet products in the Acme catalog.
+(Phase 2)

 # API Technology solution